Auto Dealer Financing vs. Credit Union

 You can pay for car with an auto loan through your credit union or bank, or through the dealer themselves.
 A dealer would send your loan application to several financial institutions, who'll pull your credit report, and then send the dealer offers on interest rates.

 If you go to a credit union or bank first, you can get preapproved for a loan up to a certain amount for your vehicle.
 These loans are also typically accepted by private sellers.
+See the auto loan approval process.

 Start With Your Financial Institution